 I can’t tell you how many resumes I’ve seen with “United Arab Emirates” misspelled—and I work with a pretty talented lot in Dubai.
 But, once you put that word in all caps, it’s easy to not catch an errant “s” with the naked eye.
 Or with spell-check, since it conveniently doesn’t screen words in all caps.

 Pro Tip: Spell-check is great, but you can’t always rely on it.
 Go through your resume and manually check all spellings in words that are in all caps.
-One of the tools I use is Grammarly and you can find more information on www.grammarly.com that has a free option
+One of the tools I use is Grammarly and you can find more information on www.grammarly.com which has a free option

 2. Little Inconsistencies